 Business in India is subject to a quarterly advance tax.
 In the USA, this is called “estimated tax”.
 You only need to file for this when you expect to make more than $50,000 in profit.

-This is different than in India where even for Rs.
+This is different from in India where even for Rs.
 1 in expected profit, you are expected to file for advance tax.

 Indirect Taxes (GST equivalent)

-US doesn’t have anything like federal indirect tax, i.e. IGST, or service tax equivalent.
-There are state level indirect taxes but Delaware doesn’t have one.
+The US doesn’t have anything like federal indirect tax, i.e., IGST, or service tax equivalent.
+There are state level indirect taxes, but Delaware doesn’t have one.
 So you don’t need to charge your customers any sale tax.

 This may change when you hire employees on a US payroll or open up warehouses or physical stores in other states.
 These will make you liable for state income tax.